 To avoid injury or death from unexpected start-up of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-1. Wipe grease fitting with a clean cloth before greasing to avoid injecting dirt and grit.
+- 1. Shut down the engine, and remove the key from the ignition. - 2.
+Wipe grease fitting with a clean cloth before greasing to avoid injecting dirt and grit.

 Use clean, high-temperature, extreme-pressure grease only.